+Serotonin gives our body and mind a feeling of satisfaction.
+Low levels of this can make you depressed and even lethargic.
 This hormone is also a neurotransmitter and is located in your brain.
 It is formed from amino acids that come from proteins.
-This hormone signals the body with a satisfaction feeling.
-Low levels of this can make you depressed and even lethargic.

-Too low of levels of serotonin can also make you want to eat more refined carbohydrates and even can cause you to overeat, this can lead to you becoming overweight.
+Too low of levels of serotonin can also make you want to eat more refined carbohydrates.
+It can lead you to overeat, and can make you gain weight.
 To keep this from happening, eat enough protein in your diet and stay with the complex carbohydrates.

 Serotonin: : Importance and Its Functions